Wagner Moura: Elite Squad, TV, theater and music (2007–2012)

 In 2007, he was scheduled to play businessman Olavo Novaes, villain of the telenovela Paraíso Tropical, wrote by prestigious Brazilian screenwriters Gilberto Braga and Ricardo Linhares.
 Braga initially thought about having Selton Mello on the role, who turned it down due to scheduling conflicts, and director Dennis Carvalho, who had worked with Moura on JK, nominated him for the role.
-Olavo and his lover, prostitute Bebel, played by Camila Pitanga, became the bigest highlights of the show.
-It was the duo of actor's idea to intensify the affection relationship between two characters, as it seemed interesting for the plot.
+Olavo and his lover, prostitute Bebel, played by Camila Pitanga, became the biggest highlights of the show.
+It was the duo of actors' idea to intensify the affection relationship between two characters, as it seemed interesting for the plot.
 The result was a popular appeal for the villains to become officially a couple and have more screen time together, which happened.
 Both Moura and Pitanga were acclaimed and highly awarded for their roles.

 At the same time, the film Elite Squad, in which he played the role of police officer Captain Nascimento, began to have wide repercussions.
 The film initially would have the aspiring Mathias as the protagonist of the film, but during editing it was realized that showing Nascimento's point of view would set the tone and energy that the production was looking for.
 From there, the synopsis was changed, the production was reassembled and Moura had to hastily record the narration.
 The film broke all box office records, won awards in Brazil and Europe, including the Berlin's Golden Bear, and generated controversy and debates about piracy, police harassment and urban violence.